Skills of an Entrepreneur: 10 Must-Have Skills for Entrepreneurship (2023)

 Research suggests that socially competent leaders create more potent results, win more deals and funding, are financially more triumphant, use persuasiveness to their advantage, are more expressive and can express their ideas to win results, are accurate in their judgments about trusting people, and are neutral in social gatherings hence attracting no negative judgments.

 Emotional intelligence is the ability to accurately perceive your own as well as other’s emotion and to manage your own emotion accordingly.
 If an entrepreneur is emotionally intelligent he or she can reap a lot of benefits with this skill, have a happy employee base and happy vendors, resulting in positive output.

-9. Situational Leadership Style
+9. Skills of an entrepreneur- Situational Leadership Style

-An entrepreneur has to be an effective leader in a variety of situations, in a different set of teams.
+Among the important skills of an entrepreneur, they have to be an effective leader in a variety of situations, in a different set of teams.
 They are decision-makers and bosses to whom everybody looks up to and thereby this point of situational leadership is something that should be well versed in their personality.

 The entrepreneurs should have a versatile personality since they can’t play everyone with just a serious attitude or playful, friendly ways in all situations.
 Thereby, they need to balance all the kinds of attitudes in their personality and pay heed to a situational leadership style that changes according to a situation, time, or team.